 MSCE is a rare entity affecting younger individuals between 3 to 4 decades with unknown etiology and usually takes several months to heal.

-Plan of management was changed, the antivirals were stopped completely, and the patient was shifted to frequent instillation of artificial tears drops (every 2-3 hours).
-After 2 months of the treatment patient’s cornea cleared off with no epithelial lesions or erosions.
-Vision also showed markable improvement.
+The plan of management was revised, antivirals were completely discontinued, and the patient was shifted to frequent instillation of artificial tear drops (every 2–3 hours).
+After two months of treatment, the patient’s cornea cleared with no epithelial lesions or erosions, and vision showed remarkable improvement.
+Such cases are carefully managed at leading Ophthalmology Hospital in India, where experienced Ophthalmologists in India ensure accurate diagnosis and effective treatment strategies.

-MSCE Is a unilateral condition affecting young individuals and is characterised by araised epithelium in various geographical shapes regressing centripetally in amoeboid pattern.
-Although definitive cause couldn't be ascertained the lesion showed good clinical response to frequent instillation of artificial tear drops in 2 to 3 months.
+MSCE is a unilateral condition affecting young individuals and is characterized by raised epithelium in various geographical shapes that regress centripetally in an amoeboid pattern.
+Although the definitive cause could not be ascertained, the lesion demonstrated good clinical response to frequent instillation of artificial tear drops within 2 to 3 months.
+Advanced evaluation and management at a specialized Ophthalmology Hospital in India, under the care of skilled Ophthalmologists in India, can significantly improve patient outcomes.

-The name MSCE is termed thus for 3 reasons: the lesions were,
+The term MSCE is used for three reasons, as the lesions were: